Bottom-up rewriting for words and terms: Inverse-preservation of recognizability

 \subsubsection{Upper-bounds for systems in $\BU^-(1)$}

 Let us treat here the case where $\RR$ belongs to the subclass $\BU^-(1)$. \paragraph{Semi-Thue systems} \begin{theorem} Let $\FF$ be a signature with symbols of arity $\leq 1$, let $\AA$ be some \nfta recognizing a language $T\subseteq \TT(\FF)$ and let $\RR$ be a finite rewriting system in $\BU^-(1)$.
-One can compute a \nfta $\BB$ recognizing $(\to^*_\RR)[T]$ in time ${\rm O}(|\FF|\cdot \log(|\FF|)^3\cdot \|\AA\|^3\cdot \|\RR\|^3)$. \end{theorem} Our proof consists in reducing the above problem, via the computation of the ground system $\SS$ of Section~\ref{s-basic-construction}, to the computation of a set of descendants modulo some set of cancellation rules, which is achieved in cubic time in \cite{Ben-Sak86}. \begin{proof}$\;\;$\\ {\bf Step 1}: We consider here the case where $X$ is a fixed alphabet without arities, $T$ is a recognizable subset of $X^*$ and $\RR$ is a semi-Thue system over $X$.\\ We consider the {\em right-linear} one-step derivation relation generated by $\RR$: for every $u,v \in X^*, u \torl_\RR v$ iff there exist $w \in X^*, \rrule{l}{r} \in \RR$ such that
+One can compute a \nfta $\BB$ recognizing $(\to^*_\RR)[T]$ in time ${\rm O}(|\FF|\cdot (\log(|\FF|))^3\cdot \|\AA\|^3\cdot \|\RR\|^3)$. \end{theorem} Our proof consists in reducing the above problem, via the computation of the ground system $\SS$ of Section~\ref{s-basic-construction}, to the computation of a set of descendants modulo some set of cancellation rules, which is achieved in cubic time in \cite{Ben-Sak86}.\\